Skip to main content

 Your case may be referred to us by the Council, the police, a housing authority or other agency.
 Everything you tell us in treated in the strictest confidence and we do not disclose anything to the referrer without your permission.
 The only exception we make to this is if you tell us something that may harm the safety and well-being of somebody, or if it is illegal.

-During the face to face meeting, we discuss ways of communicating with the other parties in the future and consider how you might approach the situation should there be any further occurrence.
+During a joint meeting, we discuss ways of communicating with the other parties in the future and consider how you might approach the situation should there be any further occurrence.
 In 95% of the cases we deal with the problem is resolved and people do not report any repeating issues.